byu-cpe/ecen330/_documentation/vscode.md

 1. In the debugger panel, hit the green Play button.
 You should now be paused on your code like so:

 <img src="{% link media/debugging.png %}" alt="Debugging in VS Code">

+## Valgrind
+Valgrind is a very useful tool for finding runtime issues with your code.
+This includes using uninitialized variables, referencing invalid pointers, and issues with malloc/free.
+This is only useable on the emulator, and you should have debug symbols enabled (see step #2 above).

+Run valgrind on your program like this:

+        valgrind ./lab1/lab1.elf

+Look for the first error reported by valgrind and try and locate and fix the issue causing the error.
+[This stack overflow post](https://stackoverflow.com/questions/5134891/how-do-i-use-valgrind-to-find-memory-leaks) has lots of tips if you want to read more.

+## Building from Within VS Code

+From within VSCode you can build your code as follows:
+  * To run `cmake` you can press F1 and select *Tasks: Run Task*, *cmake*.
+  * To run `make` you can press F1 and select *Tasks: Run Task*, *make*, or *Tasks: Run Build Task*, or *Ctrl+Shift+B* (on Windows).

+The tasks have been set up in the [tasks.json](https://github.com/byu-cpe/ecen330_student/blob/master/.vscode/tasks.json) file.
+Consider adding a new task to this file that allows you to program *lab1.elf* to the board.